slmgray/Flow-Cytometer-Cell-Density-Project/README.md

 ![E5-box](https://github.com/slmgray/Flow-Cytometer-Cell-Density-Project/blob/main/Photos/IMG_3605.jpg?raw=true)

 2021-01-31: Emma emailed Hannah an alternative software (BD Accuri C6+) to analyze events/ul from the flow cy file.
 Erin Roberts uses flow cytometry to get cell counts using a flow cytometer from the NOAA in Connecticut.
 This only works on Windows.
 There are several windows computers in lab.

+2021-02-03: Sierra took hemocyotmeter counts for two P.acuta samples and will finish the other three on Friday.
+Sierra emailed Hollie about cellometer availability next week and will know soon if I will go in next week.